These shirts are part of our new Le Temps Retrouvé collection, available here.

 - Cotton origin: United States and Australia

-- French collar, 6.5cm in length
+- French collar, 6.5cm length

-- Manufacturing: Portugal
+- Made in: Portugal

 - Price: 160€

-Doubly textured: Calvi and its three colors
+Double textured: the Calvi and its three colors

 Presented by David

-The button-down collar shirt is cool.
+The button-down shirt is cool.

-It was the start of a revolution.
+It was the beginning of a revolution.

-Over the decades that followed, it was widely adopted by Ivy League students and celebrities like Fred Astaire, Miles Davis, Gianni Agnelli and even John F. Kennedy (no less).
+Over the decades that followed, it was widely adopted by Ivy League students and celebrities like Fred Astaire, Miles Davis, Gianni Agnelli and John F. Kennedy (no less).

-These are the same reasons that still make it so relevant today.
+These are the same reasons that make it still so relevant today.

 White and pink colors